mannutech/rate/README.md

     4. Self Signed certificate - Let's encrypt
     5. Runscope account created - Yet to create tests with assertions
     6. Caching the parameter using 'apicache' module.
+    7. To run the app on server use the instructions on this link : by creating a system service .https://www.terlici.com/2015/06/20/running-node-forever.html